Creamy, full of flavor and made with only real food ingredients, this Dairy-Free Spaghetti Squash Chicken Alfredo is calling your name.

 Healthy comfort food lovers unite!

 Comfort foods turned healthier are hands down our most popular recipes on the blog.
-I mean, who doesn’t love comfort food?!
-I know you’ll love this Dairy-Free Spaghetti Squash Chicken Alfredo.
+We know you’ll love this Dairy-Free Spaghetti Squash Chicken Alfredo.
 Not only will you get a big dose of healthy veggies thanks to the spaghetti squash standing in for pasta, but you’ll also get the most luxuriously creamy Alfredo sauce that’s 100% dairy-free with far less fuss than making a traditional cream sauce.

 In addition, this Dairy-Free Spaghetti Squash Chicken Alfredo recipe is Whole30-friendly, grain-free and perfect for meal prep!
 It reheats beautifully and makes enough for a meal plus leftovers.